visiongaiatechnology/chronos/README.md

 # ⚠️ EXPERIMENTAL R&D PROJECT

-This project is a **Proof of Concept (PoC)** and part of ongoing research and development at VisionGaia Technology.
+This project is a **Proof of Concept (PoC)** and part of ongoing research and development at VisionGaiaTechnology.
 It is **not** a certified or production-ready product.

 **Use at your own risk.** The software may contain security vulnerabilities, bugs, or unexpected behavior.
 It may break your environment if misconfigured or used improperly.